mnot/I-D/for-the-users/draft.md

 --- abstract

 Internet standards serve and are used by a variety of communities.
-This document contains guidelines for explicitly identifying them, serving them, and determining how to resolve conflicts between their interests, when necessary.
+This document makes suggestions for explicitly identifying them, serving them, and determining how to resolve conflicts between their interests, when necessary.

-It also motivates considering end users as the highest priority concern for Internet standards.
+It also requires that Internet Standards consider end users as their highest priority concern.

 --- note_Note_to_Readers